 How Are Rideshare Drivers Banned?

-If you have ever had an uncomfortable experience in an Uber or Lyft, you probably hoped that you would never ride with that particular driver again.
-While Uber and Lyft’s algorithms can help keep you away from unpleasant drivers, unmatching you from a specific driver does not help stop other passengers from experiencing the same dangerous or uncomfortable behaviors you did.
+If you have ever had an uncomfortable experience in a Rideshare or Lyft, you probably hoped that you would never ride with that particular driver again.
+While Rideshare and Lyft’s algorithms can help keep you away from unpleasant drivers, unmatching you from a specific driver does not help stop other passengers from experiencing the same dangerous or uncomfortable behaviors you did.

 How exactly do these companies ban drivers from their platforms, and what factors are grounds for banishment?

-How a driver can be banned from Uber
+How a driver can be banned from Rideshare

-Common Reasons Uber or Lyft Can Ban a Rideshare Driver
+Common Reasons Rideshare or Lyft Can Ban a Rideshare Driver

 • Breaking a traffic law, such as running a red light or speeding